ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/a7b6b0a8-b825-4ec1-8062-2635976f589c)

-I also implemented roles and playbooks for other services, you can check it on **[Github](https://github.com/ullibniss/INNO-Sevice-Mash/tree/master/ansible)**
+I also implemented roles and playbooks for other services.
+You can check them out on **[Github](https://github.com/ullibniss/INNO-Sevice-Mash/tree/master/ansible)**.

 ### Deployment

-Let's start deployment.
-To deploy our services to remote servers I will use the following command:
+Let's start the deployment.
+To deploy our services to remote servers, I will use the following command:

 ```
 ansible-playbook -i remote.cfg {deploy.yml,build.yml,start.yml} -K